Glorifying Christ Through

 Head Costumer, Founder, Photographer

 Marla Ripps is the Lead Costumer and an instructor for CSDC.
 She co-founded CSDC with Irene Miller in 2002.
 She has worked in some capacity in every show CSDC has produced.
-Her expertise can be seen in CSDC’s makeup designs and applications, costume designs and construction, and sound design.
+Her expertise can be seen in CSDC’s makeup designs and applications, costume designs and construction, and photography.
 Mrs. Ripps has a Bachelor's Degree in Civil Engineering from Texas A&M University.

 Managing Director, Graphic Designer